CassioML/cassio-website/docs/api_setup.md

     Currently, only OpenAI is supported.

-### Everything is set
+## API Setup completed.

+The (optional) next is the [setup of the local Cassandra](/local_db_setup). to be able to use the experimental features (Vector Similarity Search).

-Well done: you can now browse the website and run the code examples!
+You can skip it and start browsing the code examples right now!